google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 Addressbox formatting improvements and peek checks -8Ball

 To Do:
 Peek Length box should be able to take hex string?
-[Awaiting Review] -8Ball Message to tell user pointer not found or a notification Add a loading bar ?
+[Done] -8Ball Message to tell user pointer not found or a notification Add a loading bar ?